 Sad and sublime.

-That’s how I would describe She and Her Cat (彼女と彼女の猫): Their Standing Points, Shinkai Makoto’s second film.
-Released in 1999, the five-minute short film is about the relationship between a male cat and his owner.
+That’s how I would describe Shinkai Makoto’s She and Her Cat (彼女と彼女の猫): Their Standing Points.
+Shinkai’s second film released in 1999, the five-minute short film is about the relationship between a male cat and his owner.
 Chobi, the cat, tells the story from his perspective.
 Chobi calls the female owner She or Her.

 The story takes places in a span of one year.